 In 1943, Leo Kanner of the Johns Hopkins Children’s Psychiatric Clinic published his landmark paper dealing with autism and autism spectrum disorders (ASD).
 In his research, he observed 11 children who, to Kanner, appeared to have four common traits: a preference for aloneness, an insistence of sameness, a liking for elaborate routines, and certain abilities that seemed remarkable when compared with the deficits.
 Independently of Dr. Kanner, Hans Asperger of the University Pediatric Clinic of Vienna was preparing his doctoral thesis on children with similar traits.
 Both researchers used the term “autism” to describe the core features of the disorder, a term used in adult psychiatry to describe the progressive loss of contact with the outside world experienced by people with schizophrenia.
 Both researchers noted that same loss of connection with the outside world in the children they studied.

 At this time, there is no cure or single treatment for all people with autism or for ASD.
 However, early intervention options help maximize learning and minimize symptoms.
 In addition to the excellent resources from the CDC, visit the National Institute of Mental Health (NIMH) to learn about the current studies in the US and abroad.
-The National Institute on Disability and Rehabilitation Research (NIDRR) currently has four projects dealing with ASD that include the development and evaluation of an intervention skills program for Spanish-speaking parents of children with autism, the use of robotics in the inclusive classroom, and the effects of bicycle training on children with down syndrome and ASD.
-NIDRR also has over 80 articles dealing with autism spectrum disorder.
+The National Institute on Disability and Rehabilitation Research (NIDRR) has various projects dealing with ASD.
+NIDRR also has over 250 articles dealing with autism spectrum disorder.